sparkflows/sparkflows-docs/docs/tutorials/data-engineering/books-recommendations.rst

 Joining Books and Ratings Datasets
 --------------------------------------------
-``Drop Columns`` Processor creates a new dataframe, excluding the columns selected.
+We use the ``Join on Columns`` processor to create a new dataset from 2 other datasets using SQL-style joins.
+In this case we are using an inner join to only capture the intersection of the 2 datasets.

 Processor Configuration